bookofproofs/bookofproofs.github.io/_sources/history/19th-century/zermelo.md

 7. Provided an ordering method for the apportionment problem (a variation of the "horse-voting" technique known as Zermelo's method).
 8. Introduced the modern definitions of cardinality and ordinality.

 Born 27 July 1871, Berlin, Germany.
-Died 21 May1953, Freiburg im Breisgau, Germany.
+Died 21 May 1953, Freiburg im Breisgau, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Zermelo/)